Bridging the gap between science research & clinical medicine

 Required Electives

 Beyond the core courses and directed research, students must select a minimum of two courses from the following list.
-Additional courses from this list can be taken and applied towards the 36-unit program requirement.
 Please note course electives may not be offered every term.
 For the most up-to-date course offerings, visit the Schedule of Classes.

-Oral presentations and intensive small-group discussion of selected topics in the area of special competence of each faculty member.
-Course emphasizes recent advances in the special topic area and varies accordingly (2 units/quarter).
+• Oral presentations and intensive small-group discussion of selected topics in the area of special competence of each faculty member.
+Course emphasizes recent advances in the special topic area and varies accordingly.
+(2 units)

-A survey of the mechanisms of common human diseases at the molecular, cellular and organ system levels and the multidisciplinary approaches used for their investigation.
+• A survey of the mechanisms of common human diseases at the molecular, cellular and organ system levels and the multidisciplinary approaches used for their investigation.
 Instructional components include lectures, discovery in problem-based learning sessions, and independent study.
-(2 units/quarter)
+(2 units)

-Directed research in biomedical sciences performed prior to advancement to candidacy in preparation for dissertation projects.
-Graded Satisfactory (S) or No Credit (NC).
-Course is repeatable.
+• Directed research in biomedical sciences performed prior to advancement to candidacy in preparation for dissertation projects.
+(1-6 units)

 Limited to students enrolled in Comprehensive Examination Plan after completion of 8 units of BMSC 299.
 It is recommended to consult with the Student Services Advisor before requesting enrollment.